-Last year the team became one of eight universities selected to attend the inaugural SAE International AutoDrive scheduled for April 2018.
+Last year the team became one of eight universities selected to attend the inaugural SAE International AutoDrive scheduled for April 30-May 5.

 The AutoDrive challenge is a collegiate design competition sponsored by SAE International and GM.
 Teams must convert a Chevrolet Bolt EV into an SAE Level 4 autonomous vehicle.
 In the first year, the team’s autonomous vehicles must:

 - Stop at course markings while staying in lane

 - Follow a curved road while staying within lane markings